-So, that was the 5 types of psoriasis that we most commonly find.
+Now that you know what the 5 types of psoriasis are know of any psoriasis natural treatments that you would like to share, you are welcome to do so here below.
 Any questions?
 Please use the box below and I will respond as soon as possible.
-If you created your own psoriasis home remedies that work, please do share them with us.
+If you are creating your own psoriasis home remedies that work, please do share them with us.
 Also feel free to share this socially and leave a comment below.
-I will hugely appreciate it!
+I will very much appreciate it!

 Being a Premium Member of Wealthy Affiliate, you could learn how to share your passions like I do.
 I am inviting you to join my team and learn how to become successful in business and retire early.
 It is 100% FREE to join, learn and earn!
 Click the button below and I’ll see you on the other side.